Friz

 The surname Friz derives from Fritz, diminutive of the German name Friederich (Frederick), originating from the Old Germanic Frithurik, composed of the prefix frithu ("peace", "friendship": Friede, in German) and the suffix rikia ("lord", "prince"), meaning "Lord of Peace", "The One who assures peace".

 The surname is diffused in the Adige Valley in northern Italy.
-It's a German surname which established originally in the Region of Trentino on the comune di Garniga (town of Garniga)."
+It is a German surname which established originally in the Region of Trentino on the comune di Garniga (town of Garniga).

-"Der Alte Fritz" refers specifically to Frederick the Great.